-Muscle growth is the primary goal of those going to the gym.
-Aesthetics and physical appearance has a high impact on our life, managing not only social but also psychological aspects.
-But have you ever wondered how to build muscle?
+Muscle growth is the main goal when going to the gym.
+But do you really know how to build muscle?

 Should we start now?
 Keep reading!

-Muscle growth, also known as muscle hypertrophy, is defined as an increase and growth of sarcomeres (muscle cells) (study).
+Muscle growth, also known as muscle hypertrophy, is an increase and growth of sarcomeres (muscle cells) (study).
 Growth comes from adding sarcomeres, noncontractile elements and sarcoplasmic fluid (source).

-For muscle hypertrophy to happen we need two main facts; resistance training and dietary intake of amino acids.
+For muscle hypertrophy we need two main facts; resistance training and protein intake.
 With those two balanced properly we can determine our muscle growth and/or muscle loss.

 However, this 40lbs is looking at your overall career.
-If we close the range to one year, it would probably be 5-8lbs.
-And the difference here is not as wide as the other example mentioned with 40lbs.
+If you close the range to one year, it would probably be 5-8lbs..

-So building muscle mass is not as fast and easy as people may think.
-We need a few months to start noticing small changes in our body composition, and a few more years to turn this small changes into something noticeable.
+Building muscle mass is not as fast and easy as people may think.
+You need a few months to start noticing small changes in our body composition, and a few more years to turn this small changes into something noticeable.

 - Muscle growth is one of the most highly-cost metabolic processes